-Glancy Nicholls Architects are appointed to design and deliver an integrated care centre and library for Derbyshire County Council.
+Glancy Nicholls Architects were appointed to design and deliver an integrated care centre and library for Derbyshire County Council.
 The development consists of three primary areas, inclusive of semi-public/open access facilities, semi-private/resident, staff and visitor only areas, and private/support areas.
-Affording a supportive environment, the scheme will form an intrinsic part of the Council’s strategy for delivering targeted residential care.
+Affording a supportive environment, the scheme forms an intrinsic part of the Council’s strategic delivery of targeted residential care.

-The facility will provide 40 dementia friendly residential bedrooms, with associated ancillary spaces, domestic scale lounge / dining areas and activity spaces.
-In addition, the development provides communal facilities including a Café / Restaurant and public Library service.
+The facility provides 40 dementia friendly residential bedrooms, with associated ancillary spaces, domestic scale lounge / dining areas and activity spaces.
+In addition, the development provides communal facilities including a Café / Restaurant and Public Library service.

-The site itself is situated in Belper town centre within a UNESCO World Heritage site, and the development encompasses working with an existing building; whereby historically significant facades are being retained, refurbished and incorporated into the scheme.
-Upon completion, the scheme will provide a secure, safe and stimulating homely environment for residents requiring care needs, a focal hub for the wider community and a new Library.
+The site itself is situated in Belper town centre within a UNESCO World Heritage site, and the development encompasses working with an existing building; whereby historically significant facades have been retained, refurbished and incorporated into the scheme.
+The scheme will provide a secure, safe and stimulating homely environment for residents requiring care needs, a focal hub for the wider community and a new Public Library.